LieuweJ/tic-tac-dojo/NOTES.md

 - Move cannot be made on a square which is already taken.
 - A move cannot be made when the game is not in progress
 - Tie can be determined

+- R: rename Player_1, Player_2 to something like PlayerMarker.
+- R: Use a type for the board, other than string

 - Player can make a move
 - Player can use a strategy called "Random".
 This random strategy returns a move which is on an empty cell on the board.

-- R: rename Player_1, Player_2 to something like PlayerMarker.
-- R: Use a type for the board, other than string
 - R: Refactor index.ts: Rename file and class in file.

+- Game asks players to move until won.

 🚧 WIP
-- Game asks players to move until won.
+- R: Only make the 'makeMove method' a private method.

 ⚠️ TODO
 - Game asks players to move until tie.